 The goal of the Victim-Witness Assistance Program in the United States Attorney’s Office is to ensure that victims of federal crime are treated with fairness and respect, and receive the services to which they are entitled to.
 A variety of notification and assistance services are available.

 When a case reaches the prosecution stage in the criminal justice system, notification will be provided to the victims.
-Notification includes the filing of charges against the suspected offender, the custody status of the offender, the scheduled dates of court hearings, a guilty plea or a verdict after trial, the opportunity to provide a victim impact statement, the date of sentencing, the sentencing judgement, and post sentencing notifications.
+Notification includes the filing of charges against the suspected offender, the custody status of the offender, the scheduled dates of court hearings, a guilty plea or a verdict after trial, the opportunity to provide a victim impact statement, the date of sentencing, the sentencing judgment, and post sentencing notifications.
 The most common method of notification is by letter and email.

 For those needing additional assistance as a result of the crime, referrals can be made to agencies which provide direct services.
 Assistance with the court process, court waiting areas, translator services, and employer contact is available.
 Additional services are available for child victims and witnesses.

 If you are threatened or feel you are being harassed due to your contribution to the prosecution of the case, contact the case Investigator immediately, or the Victim Witness Coordinator.
 Additional penalties can be established for harassment and other threats.
 If you fear for your safety, call 911.

 Crime Victims' Rights 18 U.S.C.
 Section 3771